 Barrel Length and Gas System Length

-AR-15 barrels commonly come in three different variants: carbine length (16 inches), mid-length (18.5 inches), and rifle length (20 inches).
+AR-15 barrels commonly come in three different variants: carbine length (16 inches), midlength (18.5 inches), and rifle length (20 inches).
 There are barrel lengths that are shorter and longer than those three, but those are the three most common lengths.
 For precision shooting at long distances, you’ll want at least the rifle length (20 inches) or longer.
-Ann 18.5 inch barrel would work well for most precision shooting applications as well, however.
+An 18.5-inch barrel works well for most precision shooting applications as well, however.

 The next thing to consider is the rifle’s barrel twist rate.
-The twist rate is simply the number of inches that the bullet travels in order to rotate fully around before exiting the barrel.
-So a barrel with a twist rate of 1:8 means that the barrel would travel eight inches down the barrel before completing one rotation.
+The twist rate is the number of inches that the bullet travels to rotate fully around before exiting the barrel.
+So, a barrel with a twist rate of 1:8 means that the barrel would travel 8 inches down the barrel before completing one rotation.

-The best twist rate for the 6.5 Grendel round is honestly dependent on the bullet weight that you are using.
-Generally speaking, a twist rate of 1:9 will be good for bullet weights up to a hundred and sixty grains, while a 1:12 twist rate will be good for lighter loads around eighty grains.
-A barrel twist rate of 1:8 will be good for handling a variety of different bullet weights.
+The best twist rate for the 6.5 Grendel round is dependent on the bullet weight that you are using.
+Generally, a twist rate of 1:9 is good for bullet weights up to 160 grains.
+While a 1:12 twist rate is good for lighter loads around 80 grains.
+A barrel twist rate of 1:8 is good for handling a variety of different bullet weights.

-A fluted barrel means that extra material such as contours and textures over the surface of the barrel have been removed.
-This means that the barrel is therefore lighter in weight, and will cool easier over prolonged shooting periods.
-Getting a fluted barrel will be a good decision for the 6.5 Grendel round so long as the barrel length is twenty inches or less.
+A fluted barrel means that extra material, such as contours and textures over the surface of the barrel is removed.
+This means that the barrel is lighter in weight and cools easier over prolonged shooting periods.
+Getting a fluted barrel is a good decision for the 6.5 Grendel round so long as the barrel length is 20 inches or less.

-Last but not least, absolutely ensure that your barrel is built out of durable materials so it can last you for a long time.
-For an AR-15 barrel, examples of durable materials that are commonly used include aircraft grade aluminum, titanium, carbon fiber, and stainless steel.
+Last but not least, ensure that your barrel is durable and can last for a long time.
+For an AR-15 barrel, examples of these are aircraft-grade aluminum, titanium, carbon fiber, and stainless steel.

-Stainless steel in particular is arguably the best choice for the 6.5 Grendel, and that’s why each of the three barrels that we will take a look at in a moment are built out of stainless steel.
-Stainless steel is very tough and durable, and it also resists corrosion better than most other metals do, including when it has been left untreated.
+Stainless steel, in particular, is arguably the best choice for the 6.5 Grendel.
+That’s why each of the three barrels that we will review is built out of stainless steel.
+Stainless steel is very durable.
+It also resists corrosion better than most other metals do.
+This also includes when it has been left untreated.

 Furthermore, stainless steel can absorb and release heat far more effectively than most other metals.
-This is excellent for preserving the life of your rifle barrel over the long term, and it’s especially important for the 6.5 Grendel, which is a much hotter round than standard AR-15 calibers such as the 5.56.
-When energy is contained longer in the barrel, the barrel will heat up much faster, and it’s overall life before it begins to wear out will shorten.
+This is excellent for preserving the life of your rifle barrel over the long term.
+It’s important for the 6.5 Grendel, which is a much hotter round than standard AR-15 calibers like the 5.56.
+When energy is contained longer in the barrel, the barrel heats up much faster, and it’s overall life before it begins to wear out shortens.
 Stainless steel ensures that energy is contained in the barrel to an absolute minimum before it is released.

-Along with inherent durability in the barrel itself, you’re also going to want the barrel to have rust and corrosion resistant properties applied to the outside barrel.
-For example, stainless steel is often very rust and corrosion resistant inherently, whereas a nice and glossy bluing finish will not be rust resistant at all.
-Some AR parts manufacturers will go as far as to cerakote the outside of their components, which will make them very resistant to rush and corrosion alike.
+Along with the durability in the barrel itself, you’ll also want it to have rust- and corrosion-resistant properties on the outside like stainless steel.
+It is often very rust and corrosion-resistant inherently.
+A nice and glossy bluing finish isn’t rust-resistant at all.
+Some AR parts manufacturers go as far as to cerakote the outside of their components, which makes them very resistant to rust and corrosion alike.

 Faxon Firearms AR-15 6.5 Grendel Heavy Profile 20“

-The Faxon Firearms AR-15 6.5 Grendel Heavy Profile 20” barrel is a durable precision barrel made out of 416R stainless steel and with a nitride finish on both the inside and the outside for excellent rust and corrosion resistance.
+It’s hard to beat the Faxon Firearms overall.
+It provides you with a ton of value for the money.
+Its AR-15 6.5 Grendel Heavy Profile 20″ barrel is a durable precision barrel made out of 416R stainless steel.
+It has a nitride finish on both the inside and outside for excellent rust and corrosion resistance.

-Another important feature about the Faxon Firearms is the fact that it utilizes 5R button rifling in the interior of the barrel, which will maximize the accuracy potential of the 6.5 Grendel round.
-This is because that 5R rifling offsets grooves and lands in the barrel, unlike traditional rifling.
-Bullet distortion will be kept to an absolute minimum as it travels down the barrel after you fire the rifle.
+Another important feature about the Faxon Firearms is the fact that it utilizes 5R button rifling in the interior of the barrel.
+It maximizes the accuracy potential of the 6.5 Grendel round.
+This is because 5R rifling offsets grooves and lands in the barrel, unlike traditional rifling.
+Bullet distortion is kept to an absolute minimum as it travels down the barrel after you fire the rifle.

 The muzzle is also threaded, so you can equip your 6.5 Grendel AR with anything from compensators to muzzle brakes to flash hiders.
 The barrel is also fluted to promote quick cooling after extended firing sessions.
-The 1:8 twist rate will be sufficient for stabilize most 6.5 Grendel bullets.
+The 1:8 twist rate is sufficient to stabilize most 6.5 Grendel bullets.

-In addition to the 20 inch version, an 18 inch mid-length version of the Faxon Firearms available as well, although the 20 inch barreled version will be preferable for long distance precision shooting.
+Besides the 20-inch version, an 18-inch mid-length version of the Faxon Firearms is available as well.
+Although the 20-inch barreled version is preferable for long-distance precision shooting.

 Overall, the Faxon Firearms Heavy Profile barrel is an excellent choice for a match barrel for your 6.5 Grendel AR-15.
-It’s durable, fluted, threaded at the end of the barrel, and has a rust and corrosion resistance nitride finish.
+It’s durable, fluted, threaded at the end of the barrel, and has a rust- and corrosion-resistant nitride finish.

 - Built out of durable 416R stainless steel